 The requirements of the racing partner cover a wide range of subjects.
 For students working on a technical degree, therefore, there is a wealth of thesis subjects to which they can apply themselves.
 Many of the technical questions have potential that reaches beyond the development of a racing car, and can also be applied within the company and in other projects.
 As the interface between motorsport and the development of regular passenger cars, EDAG offers ideal conditions for supervising students in this area.

-If you would like to know what possibilities the simulation models developed at EDAG offer in vehicle construction, talk to Felix Mergner, who is a development engineer for chassis and vehicle dynamics, and oversees production vehicle and motorsport simulation projects.
+If you would like to know what possibilities the simulation models developed at EDAG offer in vehicle construction, talk to Felix Mergner, who is a development engineer, and oversees production vehicle and motorsport simulation projects.
 He is also the person you need to contact if you are a student interested in working with us.
 For more details about EDAG's simulation know-how and how cooperation carried out for motorsport also serves passenger car development, please see our presentation "Technical Cooperation with T3 Motorsport".
 Download the PDF here!